MOVE: Effective and Harmless Ownership Verification via Embedded External Features: Related Work

 where $d(\cdot)$ is a distance metric ($e.g.$, $\ell^\infty$ norm).
-It defined the distance to each class ($i.e.$, $\bm{\delta}=(\bm{\delta}_1, \cdots, \bm{\delta}_K)$) as the inherent feature of sample $(\bm{x}, y)$ $w.r.t.$ the victim model $V$.
-After that, the defender will randomly select some samples inside (labeled as `+1') or out-side (labeled as `-1') their private dataset and use the feature embedding $\bm{\delta}$ to train a binary meta-classifier $C$, where $C(\bm{\delta}) \in [0,1]$ indicates the probability that the sample $(\bm{x}, y)$ is from the private set.
-In the verification stage, the defender will select equal-sized sample vectors from private and public samples and then calculates the inherent feature embedding $\bm{\delta}$ for each sample vector $w.r.t.$ the suspicious model $S$.
+It defined the distance to each class ($i.e.$, $\bm{\delta}=(\bm{\delta}_1, \cdots, \bm{\delta}_K)$) as the decision boundary of sample $(\bm{x}, y)$ $w.r.t.$ the victim model $V$.
+After that, the defender will randomly select some samples inside (labeled as `+1') or outside (labeled as `-1') their private dataset and use the feature embedding $\bm{\delta}$ to train a binary meta-classifier $C$, where $C(\bm{\delta}) \in [0,1]$ indicates the probability that the sample $(\bm{x}, y)$ is from the private set.
+In the verification stage, the defender will select equal-sized sample vectors from private and public samples and then calculate the inherent feature embedding $\bm{\delta}$ for each sample vector $w.r.t.$ the suspicious model $S$.
 To verify whether $S$ is stolen from $V$, the trained $C$ gives the confidence scores based on the inherent feature embedding $\bm{\delta}$ of $S$.
 Besides, dataset inference adopted \emph{hypothesis-test} based on the confidence scores of sample vectors to provide a more confident verification.
+Follow-up works \cite{peng2022fingerprinting, yang2022metafinger} focus on enhancing the representation of the learned inherent features.
+For example, Peng \emph{et al.} proposed to use universal adversarial perturbations (UAPs) \cite{peng2022fingerprinting} to represent the victim model's decision boundary.
+The key idea is that the stolen model's UAPs subspaces are more consistent with the victim model's subspace compared to those of benign models.
+MetaFinger \cite{yang2022metafinger} fingerprinted the victim model's inner decision area through meta-training.
+Specifically, MetaFinger generated many shadow models as meta-data and then optimized certain images via meta-training, ensuring that only models derived from the victim model can recognize them.

-However, as shown in the following experiments in Section \ref{sec:limitation_dataset}, dataset inference is easy to make misjudgments, especially when the training set of suspicious models has a similar distribution to that of the victim model.
+However, as shown in the following experiments in Section \ref{sec:limitation_dataset}, only depending on the learned inherent features is easy to make misjudgments, especially when the training set of suspicious models has a similar distribution to that of the victim model.
 The misjudgment is mostly because different models may learn similar inherent features once their training sets have certain distribution similarities.